cskaz/Neko98/README.md

 - Create more than one Neko
 - Use any icon library (.icl) to change how Neko appears
 - Make Neko chase the mouse or run around anywhere!

+# For Windows10
+- In order to support Windows 10 and VS2019, some changes are needed.
+Also, some neko sizes are not available
+- WIP,but working.